Gedik Ahmed Pasha

 In 1479, when he was a sanjakbey of the Sanjak of Avlona, Sultan Mehmet II ordered him to lead a force of between 10,000 and 40,000 troops for the siege of Shkodra.
 Later that year, the sultan ordered him to lead the Ottoman Navy in the Mediterranean Sea as part of the war against Naples and Milan.
 During his campaign, Gedik Ahmed Pasha conquered the islands of Santa Maura (Lefkada), Kefalonia, and Zante (Zakynthos).
 Since he had conquered Constantinople in 1453, Mehmed II saw himself as the inheritor of the Roman Empire and seriously considered the conquest of Italy to reunite Roman lands under his dynasty.
 As part of this plan, Gedik Ahmed Pasha was sent with a naval force to the heel of the Italian peninsula.

 After a failed attempt to conquer Rhodes from the Knights of St. John, Ahmed successfully took the Italian harbor city of Otranto in 1480.
-However, due to lack of food and supplies, he had to return with most of his troops to Albania in the same year, planning to continue the campaign in 1481.
+However, due to a lack of food and supplies, he had to return with most of his troops to Albania the same year, planning to continue the campaign in 1481.

 The death of Mehmed II prevented this.
-Instead, Ahmet sided with Bayezid II in the struggle for who would succeed the sultan.
+Ahmet sided with Bayezid II in the succession struggle.
 However, Bayezid II did not fully trust Ahmed and had him imprisoned and later killed on 18 November 1482.